Zabanaa/wypy/README.md

+# Wypy

-# Wypy is a command line utility to manage network connections.
+WyPy is a command line utility to manage network connections.

 ## Pre-Requisites
 Before you can start using WyPy, you need to make sure `NetworkManager` is installed on your system.